 A new strategy launched by the NSW Government aims to reduce serious injuries and fatalities in the transport industry.

-Better Regulation Minister Matt Kean said the road freight transport sector was vital to the NSW and Australia economy, contributing an estimated $ 41.5 billion a year.
+Minister for Better Regulation Matt Kean said the road freight transport sector contributes an estimated $ 41.5 billion a year to the economy.

-“This industry is a crucial part of our State, not only for the almost 160,000 road freight workers it employs but also because it keeps NSW moving,” Mr. Kean said.
+“This industry is a crucial part of our State, not only for the almost 160,000 road freight workers it employs but also because it keeps NSW moving,” said Mr. Kean.